assaydepot/toolbelt/README.md

 // => undefined
 ```
 #### fetch(obj, propertyList)
-Like `pfetch` but property to search is the an array argument of multiple arguments to the function.
+Like `pfetch` but property to search is the an array argument, or multiple arguments to the function.
 ```
 var obj = {family:{children:{brother: 3, sister: 2}}}
 fetch(obj, 'mother', 'brother');